Graduate Admissions Quick Help

 Admitted Student Communities

 Graduate Tuition & Aid

 The College of Education offers six Master of Education (M.Ed.) degrees.
 The professional development or added endorsement degree’s design provides opportunities for continuing professional development to practicing teachers who already possess initial licensure.

-This program is designed for licensed, practicing teachers.
-Who, in addition, wants to work with specific student populations, study educational leadership, or become literacy specialists.
-Meanwhile, it lends itself to continuing professional development, master’s level licensure, and endorsements in teaching and administration.
+This program is designed for licensed, practicing teachers looking to work with specific student populations, study educational leadership, or become literacy specialists.
+It lends itself to continuing professional development, master’s level licensure, and endorsements in teaching and administration.

-UMW’s graduate education programs lead to state-certified endorsements.
-Similarly, more fulfilling teaching careers in instructional technology, higher education, ESL, and more.
+UMW’s graduate education programs lead to state-certified endorsements—more fulfilling teaching careers in instructional technology, higher education, ESL, and more.

-In addition, please take a look at the M.Ed. for Professional Development or Added Endorsement Checklist for the materials you’ll need to get started.
+Please look at the M.Ed. for professional development or added endorsement checklist for the materials you’ll need to get started.